 - increased private sector exploration activity

 - increased geoscience information at depth below brownfields.

 The Western Australian Government also provides easy access to geological and tenement information.

-All geological and licence information can be viewed or downloaded from the Department of Mines and Petroleum website free of charge, including:
+All geological and licence information can be viewed or downloaded from the DMIRS website free of charge, including:

 - licence map and mining register